 Walk on to some job sites and you will see workers perform tasks using the same methods of 30 – 40 years ago!
-However, some exciting advancements are now being implemented by companies keen to provide their clients with a better finished product.
+However, some exciting advancements are now being implemented by commercial concrete contractors keen to provide their clients with a better finished product.
 The following are just a few of the remarkable new tools Conco has adopted to perform layout functions for our clients.

 One tool that Conco uses for this purpose is a Robotic Total Station (Figure 1).

 As part of our Building Information Modeling services, the Robotic Total Station allows the technician to download the most current set of plans and to measure and verify distances so that control points can be established in the proper location.
 The Total Station improves accuracy and easily verifies results.

 A 3D laser scanner uses a non-contact technology to digitally capture the shape of physical objects using a line of laser light.
 Here are just some of the ways a 3D scanner can improve the efficiency and accuracy of the construction cycle:

 Conco uses a 3D scan of the site to verify site logistics (Figure 2).
 If you need to know the exact distance to a curb, sidewalk or even the bottom of a telephone wire, you can determine that with a 3D scan.
 Knowing this information up front helps you develop an effective, reliable plan and to avoid costly or challenging surprises.